ivyldewitt/gc-go-projects/golang-log.md

 **How does this build on from yesterday?**:
 I feel like I actually have a significantly better understanding of slices & maps, even in comparison to Todd's 1.0 Go course.
 Slices allow us to create lists of a single data type, which maps allow us to create slightly more complex variations on data types - ex: I can create a map with an int as the key, but a slice of bytes as the value.

 Why would I do that?
 Eh?
-But it's posisble with maps.
+But it's possible with maps.

 **Key Takeways & Points to Review**: